The possibility for panspermia in the galaxy by means of planetary dust grains: Discussions

+It is worth noting that relatively dense regions of the Milky Way, known as molecular clouds, may serve as natural obstacles for dust particles, which might be trapped by them.
+These clouds are known to be regions composed mostly of hydrogen atoms or molecules \cite{carroll}.
+In particular, it is well known that in diffuse H I clouds, with temperatures $(30, 80)$ K the number density varies in the interval $(1-8)\times 10^2 cm^{-3}$.
+In diffuse molecular clouds, typical temperatures lie in the range $(15, 50)$ K with $n\simeq (0.5-5)\times 10^3 cm^{-3}$.
+Giant molecular clouds exhibit a temperature of the order of $15$ K and $n\simeq (1-3)\times 10^2 cm^{-3}$.
+Dark-cloud complexes have more or less the same values of $T$ and $n$, but small individual clumps with $T\simeq 10$ K might be even denser $10^{3-4} cm^{-3}$.
+In hot cores $T\simeq (100-300) K$ the number density could be significantly higher compared to the previous cases $10^{9-11} cm^{-3}$ \cite{carroll}.

-It is worth noting that relatively dense regions of MW, the so-called molecular clouds might be natural obstacles for dust particles, which might be trapped by them.
-These clouds are known to be regions composed mostly of hydrogen atoms or molecules with number density and temperature in the intervals $n_c\simeq 10^{2-4}$ cm$^{-3}$, $T\simeq(10-100)$K respectively \citep{carroll}.
-If the dust grains encounter these regions, one can estimate the distance, $S_d$, the particles will travel inside the clouds.
-Leaving only the drag force in Eq. {\ref{aR}} one can straightforwardly show $S_d\simeq \frac{4r\rho}{3D\rho_c}\ln(v_0/v_{rms})$, where $v_0$ is the initial velocity of the dust grains entering the clouds, $\rho_c\simeq n_cm_c$, $m_c=m_p, 2m_p$ and we assume that when the velocity of dust grains becomes of the order of $v_{rms}\simeq\sqrt{3kT/m}$, the particles become trapped by the clouds.
-Even for $v_0\simeq 30$ km/s, the distance becomes by several orders of magnitude less than the typical length scales of molecular clouds $(50-100)$ pc \citep{carroll}.
+If dust grains encounter these regions, one can estimate the distance $S_d$, which the particles will travel within the clouds.
+Leaving only the drag force in Eq. \ref{aR} one can easily show $S_d\simeq \frac{4r\rho}{3D\rho_c}\ln(v_0/v_{rms})$, where $v_0$ is the initial velocity of the dust particles entering the clouds, $\rho_c\simeq n_cm_c$, $m_c=m_p, 2m_p$ and we assume that when the velocity of the dust particles increases on the order of $v_{rms}\simeq\sqrt{3kT/m_c}$, the particles are trapped by the clouds.
+Considering the hot cores having the smallest characteristic sizes $0.05$ pc \cite{carroll}, even for $v_0\simeq 30$ km/s, the distance becomes by several orders of magnitude less than the aforementioned length.
 This is a very important result because it indicates that dense molecular clouds might contain planetary dust grains with complex molecules inside.
+But the whole trip of the dust grains is not that simple.
+It is not enough to consider only UV radiation to analyze the possible transport of life through the galaxy.
+If the dust particles encounter an X-ray radiation region, the molecules will be completely destroyed.

+On the other hand, extremely hot regions, such as ionized HII regions in stellar atmospheres and high-temperature areas in the ISM with temperatures ranging from $10^6$ K to $10^7$ K will inevitably destroy molecules.
+Additionally, it remains unclear how bacteria would behave under such extreme conditions, especially if these conditions persist for hundreds of years or more, therefore, further research is essential.